azsk/AzTS-docs/07-AzTS REST APIs/Setup.md

 1. Go to Azure Portal.
 2. Go to **Resource Groups**.
-3. Select your Resource Group where you have configured AzTS set up.
+3. Select your Resource Group where you have configured AzTS setup.
 4. Select the App Service for API 'AzSK-AzTS-WebApi-xxxxx'.
 5. In the app's left menu, select **Configuration** > **Application settings**.
 6. Add/edit app setting **FeatureManagement__OnDemandScanAPI** and set its value to _'true'_.